AK-Vitae/AWS/Certified Cloud Practitioner/AWS Certified Cloud Practitioner Summaries.md

 * **Penetration Testing**: No DDOS or zone walking
 * **KMS**: **Encryption keys managed by AWS**
 * **CloudHSM**: **Hardware** encryption, we manage encryption keys
-* **Artifact**: Get access to compliance reports such as PCI, ISO, etc…
+* **Artifact**: Get access to compliance reports
-* **GuardDuty**: Find malicious behavior with VPC, DNS & CloudTrail Logs
+* **GuardDuty**: A threat detection service that **continuously monitors for malicious activity and unauthorized behavior** to protect your AWS accounts and workloads.
-* **Inspector**: For EC2 only, install agent and find vulnerabilities
+* **Inspector**: For EC2 only
+  * automated security assessment service that helps improve the security and compliance of applications deployed on AWS
+  * **automatically assesses applications for exposure, vulnerabilities, and deviations from best practices**
 * **Config**: Track config changes and compliance against rules
 * **Macie**: Find sensitive data in Amazon S3 buckets
 * **CloudTrail** :
-  * Track API calls made by users within account.
+  * Track **API calls made by users within account.**
-  * Log, monitor and retain account activity related to actions across your AWS infrastructure
+  * **Log, monitor and retain account activity** related to actions across your AWS infrastructure

 ## Machine Learning